tera-private-mods/fps-utils/README.md

 ## Dong Changes:
 * Added support for Traverse Cut hiding
-* Added support for damage number hiding (not sure why you would want this but ok)
+* Added support for damage number hiding and hits
-* Added support for hiding guild logos (not sure why you'd want this either)
+* Added support for hiding guild logos (not sure why you'd want this tbh)
-* Fixed !fps 2
+* Fixed !fps 2 (maybe, could not test)

 ## Work In Progress:
 * Overall improvements.